LibreEdu/IFT2015-H21/lindenmayer/readme.txt

-The executable file, lindenmayer, is located in the test2 directory.
-Sample commands are in the lindenmayer.sh file.
+Sample commands are in the test2/lindenmayer.sh file.

 There are two versions of the program.
 A PostScript version : java -jar lindenmayer.jar buisson.json 5 > bush5.eps